 If you want some more help to find migraine headache relief, talk with your doctor.
 Ask him or her about using biofeedback as another option.
 It has the most amount of scientific evidence behind it, and is now covered by many health care systems.

-Keep going until you find a couple of things that work for you, and then put them in your tool kit.
+Keep going until you find a couple of things that work well for your migraine headache relief, and then put them in your tool kit.

 Please don’t get discouraged!

 If one of the things above don’t work, find something else.
 There are so many alternative migraine headache relief treatments available and new things are being developed all the time to help us migraine sufferers.

 If the devices work well, we'll hear about it, and we'll see more things that work effectively on the market in the future hopefully at cheaper prices.